Low back pain is a common musculoskeletal disorder affecting 80 per cent of people at some point in their lives.

 Which is when a do uses hands-on techniques to diagnose treat and prevent injury and illness by moving a person's muscles and joints using techniques with different types of pressure and resistance.

-In a lot of cases osteopathic manipulative treatment can be used to compliment or sometimes even replace medications or surgery.
-DO work in the full range of specialties.
+In a lot of cases, osteopathic manipulative treatment can be used to complement or sometimes even replace medications or surgery.
+DO work in the full range of specialities.

-Everything from family medicine to oncology to orthopedic surgery and child psychiatry.
+Everything from family medicine to oncology to orthopaedic surgery and child psychiatry.

-DO (Doctor of Osteopathic Medicine) are trained with a strong hands-on patient centered primary care focus. which gives them useful skills and a unique perspective regardless of whatever specialty they go into.
+DO (Doctor of Osteopathic Medicine) are trained with a strong hands-on patient-centred primary care focus. which gives them useful skills and a unique perspective regardless of whatever speciality they go into.
 In recent decades the popularity of the field has grown really fast.

 Osteopathic physicians strive to help their patients be healthy in mind, body and spirit not just be free of their symptoms.